 But investors are optimistic that with enough effort, funding, and researcher attention, the remaining technical challenges will prove to have a solution.
 Meat producers like Tyson Foods have invested in Memphis Meats, a leading cell-based meat company, and more new companies are joining the emerging field: as of 2020, there were at least nine in the US and more than 20 worldwide.

 If cell-based meat can succeed, it will likely be able to win over some consumers who aren’t sold on anything made from plants, no matter how similar the taste.

 7) Does all this progress on meat alternatives signal the end of meat?

 In a word, no — not yet, anyway.

-Demand for meat actually grew last year.
+Demand for meat actually grew in 2020.
 And demand is projected to grow even further.

 “As emerging economies grow and become wealthier,” Weston told me, “one of the first things that changes is that their diet becomes more like the Western diet.”
 That means more meat.